Tech support scams

 Use Microsoft Edge when browsing the internet.
 It blocks known support scam sites using Windows Defender SmartScreen (which is also used by Internet Explorer).
 Furthermore, Microsoft Edge can stop pop-up dialogue loops used by these sites.

-Enable Windows Defender Antivirus in Windows 10.
+Enable Microsoft Defender Antivirus in Windows 10.
 It detects and removes known support scam malware.

 What to do if information has been given to a tech support person

 Uninstall applications that scammers asked to be install.
 If access has been granted, consider resetting the device

 Run a full scan with Microsoft Defender Antivirus to remove any malware.
 Apply all security updates as soon as they are available.